A Boy and His Boat

 “You would expect a bullet to be completely obliterated when it’s entered an object… Especially when it’s live oak.
 Probably cannonballs bounce off of it.” - ep.
 41

 Georgia saw mill operator Steve Cross reads a “ditty” in ep.
 19 on “pounding live oak,” which is where this movement gets its title.
 Tally Ho’s frames are constructed out of this special hardwood, from a tree that stays green year round and grows a-plenty in the southern US.
 Some live oak trees are literally older than the country they grow in, and speak to a time before Albert Strange’s boats.
-I couldn’t help but feel an ancient sort of magic within the sweeping branches of these crooked trees.
+The composer couldn’t help but feel an ancient sort of magic within the sweeping branches of these crooked trees.
 They seem so full of life, producing a wood that is strong and stubborn.
-I also find it beautiful that Leo is given a few mallets made from live oak offcuts, so it appears that the pounding of live oak continues well beyond the framing.
+She also found it beautiful that Leo is given a few mallets made from live oak offcuts, so it appears that the pounding of live oak continues well beyond the framing.

 This movement also features two major “frame raising party” jigs and a few trips back to England (listen close and you’ll hear the Pellew sailing by).
 If you are curious about why the orchestra is shouting “shut up Janice,” don’t worry, because Janice is a rooster.